Adelaide of Löwenstein-Wertheim-Rosenberg: Children

+In her memoirs, Princess Marie of Battenberg wrote: "Duchess Ada was an eminently interesting woman who, in Schloss Brombach, devoted herself entirely to the education of her numerous daughters."

 Matchmaker and later life

 Her husband, Miguel, died on 14 November 1866 before any of their children had reached adulthood.
 Adelaide, who was a very ambitious woman, would spend the next several decades attempting to secure prominent marriages for her children.

 As a result of her largely successful attempts, her grandchildren would include (among others) Duarte Nuno, Duke of Braganza, Elisabeth Amalia, Princess of Liechtenstein, Elisabeth, Queen of the Belgians, Marie Gabrielle, Crown Princess of Bavaria, Marie-Adélaïde, Grand Duchess of Luxembourg, Charlotte, Grand Duchess of Luxembourg, Antoinette, Crown Princess of Bavaria, Xavier, Duke of Parma, Zita, Empress of Austria, Felix of Bourbon-Parma and Infanta Maria Adelaide of Portugal.
 Many of her descendants have inherited her longevity.